Bocolo/Survival-Game/README.md

 Created in March 2020.
-Only edits since, to remove unused code.
+Only edits since: To remove unused code.